jedSavage/Slexip/README.md

 #### ![Pixels $0004, $0005](shields/pixels-%240004%2C%20%240005-brightgreen.svg) - Input-Key Register Initialization Pointer

 This pixel contains the memory location of the Input-Key Register (IK-Register) - an 8-bit register whose lower 7-bits contain ascii key code of the last key pressed.
 Bit-7 of this register is set when a non-modifier key is pressed down.
+This register is updated each clock cycle.

 #### ![Pixels $0006, $0007](shields/pixels-%240006%2C%20%240007-brightgreen.svg) - Modifier-Key Register Initialization Pointer

 This pixel contains the memory location of the Modifier-Key Register (MK-Register). an 8-bit register with the following bits set when the appropriate key is being pressed down.
 Bits are cleared as soon as the key is released.
+This register is updated each clock cycle.

 |Bit Position|Modifier Key|
 |:---:|:---|